Weekly Meal Plan Template Google Sheets — Plan 7 Dinners in 10 Minutes

 How to link the meal plan to a grocery list

 The most useful version of this template has two linked tabs.
 Tab 1 is the meal plan.
-Tab 2 is the grocery list, organised by store section.
+Tab 2 is the grocery list, organized by store section.

 As you fill in each day's meal, add the ingredients you need to buy to the grocery list tab — grouped by section: produce, meat, dairy, pantry, frozen.
 By the time all seven meals are planned, the grocery list is complete.
 One shop covers everything.